elos/documentation/data/concerns.md

 Concerns
 --------

 Each model in elos has concerns.
-The concerns of a model is a id list containing the users who care about this model being updated.
+A model's "concerns" is a list of IDs of the users interested in this models creation, mutation or deleteion.
 Concerns are the primary means of managing which client nodes receive updated data.
-Concern govern this propogation of data.
+Concerns govern the [transfer propogation](link needed) of data.

 A concern is the model who depends on the changing model in question